martinjrobins/diffsol/book/src/primer/compartmental_models_of_drug_delivery.md

 - \\(CL\\) [mL/h], the clearance/elimination rate from the central compartment
 - \\(Q_{p1}\\) [mL/h], the transition rate between central compartment and peripheral compartment 1

 We will solve this system of ODEs using the Diffsol crate.
-Rather than trying to write down the dose function as a mathematical function, we will neglect the dose function from the equations and instead using Diffsol's API to specify the dose at specific time points.
+Rather than trying to write down the dose function as a smooth mathematical function, we will treat each bolus dose as a discrete event.
+We first do this procedurally by stopping the solver at each dose time in Rust, then rewrite the same model declaratively using DiffSL `stop` and `reset` tensors.

 First lets write down the equations in the standard form of a first order ODE system: